 The disruptions can be as simple as killing a process on a Linux server, or inducing errors for segment of live traffic serving customers in production.

-Some other examples of Chaos Engineering experiments that introduce controlled disruptions into complex distributed system include:
+Chaos Engineering example experiments that introduce controlled disruptions into complex distributed system include:

 - stopping, rebooting, and terminating virtual machines